MyGet/Policies/security-policy.md

 # MyGet Security Policies

-This document was last updated on: September 1, 2017
+This document was last updated on: August 28, 2018

 This document describes the MyGet security policies.